 Alcoholic fatty liver is the earliest stage of alcohol-related liver disease.
-Heavy drinking damages the liver, and the liver cannot break down fats as a result.
+Heavy drinking damages the liver, and the liver can’t break down fats as a result.

 Let your doctor know if you’ve been experiencing fatigue or loss of appetite.
 Also, tell your doctor about any history of alcohol, medication, and supplement use.

 Another imaging test similar to ultrasound is a FibroScan.
-Like an ultrasound, a Fibroscan utilizes sound waves to determine the density of the liver and the corresponding areas of fat and normal liver tissue.
+Like an ultrasound, a FibroScan utilizes sound waves to determine the density of the liver and the corresponding areas of fat and normal liver tissue.

-In a liver biopsy, your doctor will insert a needle into the liver to remove a piece of tissue for examination.
-Your doctor will give you a local anesthetic to lessen the pain.
+A liver biopsy is still considered the best way to determine the severity of liver disease.
+During a liver biopsy, your doctor will insert a needle into the liver and remove a piece of tissue for examination.
+They will give you a local anesthetic to lessen the pain.

 - limiting or avoiding alcoholic beverages

 - managing your cholesterol and reducing your intake of sugars and saturated fats

 If you have fatty liver because of obesity or unhealthy eating habits, your doctor may also suggest that you increase physical activity and eliminate or add certain types of foods to your diet.
 Reducing the number of calories you eat each day can help you lose weight and heal your liver.